pkeffect/Scripts/rust_game_windows/carbon/README.md

 Then run the .bat script for installing whichever release you chose.

-The install scripts also include the Oxide.Ext.RustEdit.dll and  the Oxide.Ext.Discord.dll and places them in the correct directory for you.
+The install scripts also installs the Oxide.Ext.RustEdit.dll and the Oxide.Ext.Discord.dll and places them in the correct directory for you.

 Example Startup scripts will be included soon....